MAdnanM94/academic-website/content/publication/identification_entry/index.md

 publication: ""
 publication_short: ""

-abstract: We examine how economic experiments can be used to examine model misspecification and provide identifying information on equilibrium selection procedures for entry games.
+abstract:  We examine how economic experiments can be used to examine model misspecification and provide identifying information on equilibrium selection procedures for entry games. <br><br> (*joint with [John Rehbeck](https://sites.google.com/site/johnrehbeck/)*)
 # Summary.
 An optional shortened abstract.
-summary: We examine how economic experiments can be used to examine model misspecification and provide identifying information on equilibrium selection procedures for entry games.
+summary: (*joint with [John Rehbeck](https://sites.google.com/site/johnrehbeck/)*) <br><br> We examine how economic experiments can be used to examine model misspecification and provide identifying information on equilibrium selection procedures for entry games.

 tags:
 - Identification